 In addition, computer coding is learned using dedicated Science Chromebooks and using computer science student volunteers from UC Davis.

 Saint James School educates the whole child.
-Therefore, Seventh Graders also attend classes in Art, Music, PE, and Technology.
+Therefore, Seventh Graders also attend classes in Music, PE, and Technology.